top of page

 Credit: Tom Weller Photography

-My published work has investigated how routine monitoring among neighborhood residents can deter crime (in Social Forces); racial inequalities in activity space (e.g., exposure to violence, collective efficacy, and segregation; in Demography and American Journal of Sociology); measurement of residents' neighborhoods, activity spaces, and residential segregation (in Urban Studies); how neighborhood and school socioeconomic resources interact to shape adolescent violence (in Journal of Youth and Adolescence); the contribution of geographic mobility patterns to crime (in Annual Review of Criminology); and the protective health effects of HBCU attendance among Black college-goers (in American Journal of Epidemiology).
-My dissertation examined how the social organization of youths' schools shapes delinquency and violence perpetration during adolescence and early adulthood, and was supported by a NSF-funded dissertation grant from the American Educational Research Association.
+My second major line of research focuses on how routine activity patterns contribute to individual- and community-level well-being.
+For example, some of my work has investigated how routine monitoring among neighborhood residents can deter crime (in Social Forces); the extent of racial inequalities in activity space (e.g., exposure to violence, collective efficacy, and segregation; in Demography and American Journal of Sociology); measurement of residents' neighborhoods, activity spaces, and residential segregation (in Urban Studies); the contribution of geographic mobility patterns to crime (in Annual Review of Criminology); and how the same environment can have drastically different consequences for individuals depending on their race (in Annual Review of Sociology).

 bottom of page